Alain Bombard: Biography

 Bombard's experiment was later investigated by the French and Taiwanese navies, both of which concurred with his findings.
 The Taiwanese exercise extending to 134 days.
 Hannes Lindemann, a German physician, canoeist, and sailing pioneer, took several shorter trips without water to better understand living on salt water and fish.
 However, he found that he needed fresh water (from rain) most days.
 However, Bombard never argued that human survival is possible only by drinking seawater.
 On the contrary, he indicated that seawater in small quantities can prolong survival if accompanied, when rainwater is not available, by the absorption of liquids present in the bodies of fish.
 Bombard's legacy is still debated; in any case, an inflatable survival raft is still very often called a "bombard" in French, in memory of the doctor's crossing of the Atlantic.

 In 1958, continuing his work with survival techniques, Bombard and six men were testing a rubber dinghy in rough waters off of the coast of the French town of Étel when a wave capsized the craft.
 A rescue crew of seven, standing by during the test, came to Bombard's rescue in a lifeboat which itself was capsized by a huge wave that knocked nine of the 14 people on board overboard.
 Bombard and four men were the only survivors.

-He was associates with Jacques-Yves Cousteau, the Polar explorer Paul-Emile Victor, and the vulcanologist Haroun Tazieff.
+He was associated with Jacques-Yves Cousteau, the Polar explorer Paul-Emile Victor, and the vulcanologist Haroun Tazieff.
 In May 1981, he was elected to the European Parliament and lasted there until 1994.
 He advocated for environmental issues, ranging from nuclear power to the culling of baby seals.
 His opposition to force-feeding geese for pâté de foie gras earned him and his family death threats.